sarev/breakout/README.md

 | ![Metal](./sprites/sm-brick7.png) | **Metal** | Indestructible |
 | ![Warning triangle](./sprites/sm-brick8.png) | **Warning triangle** | Enables laser mode for a duration |

 Different brick types require different numbers of hits to destroy.
+If no brick is destroyed for a while, an extra bonus ball is introduced.

 ## Troubleshooting